 The National Merit Scholarship program began in 1955.
 Since then, it has become known as one of the most prestigious academic awards a student can earn – and with good reason: Just a small percentage of test takers will become finalists in the competition.

 The scholarship itself is worth $2,500, a relatively small sum considering the annual tuition at many selective colleges and universities; however, it is the prestige of recognition in the program that carries the greatest value.
-Applicants who can boast National Merit Scholarship recognition, even if they didn’t win the scholarship, gain an advantage in college admissions.
+Any applicants who can boast National Merit Scholarship recognition gain an advantage in college admissions.

 About 1.6 million high school juniors take the PSAT/NMSQT each year.
 These students are screened for qualification for the National Merit Scholarship.
 To participate in the scholarship program, students must take the PSAT/NMSQT in 11th grade, be enrolled as a high school student and plan to enroll in college the fall after graduation, and be a citizen or lawful permanent resident intending to become a citizen of the United States.